Decorating children’s bedrooms can be difficult because their needs and wants change as they grow (oh so quickly).

 Storage is key!

 Clever storage is key to a successful children’s bedroom design.
-There is usually a tornado of toys and games surrounding them so having a place where they belong, which is easily accessible and easy to use is a good idea.
+There’s usually a tornado of toys and games surrounding them so having a place where they belong is a good idea.
 Placing storage baskets in the room that are easy to access and use will (hopefully) encourage your child to tidy their toys.
-Freestanding or built-in cupboards and drawers are all great, practical options.
+Freestanding or built-in cupboards and drawers are also great, practical options.

-Shelving on the walls or bookcases also provide great storage and can be used to display art, books and your child’s most treasured pieces.
+Shelving on the walls or bookcases will provide great storage and can be used to display art, books and your child’s most treasured pieces.
 A good rule of thumb when accessorising a bookcase is to place frequently used items on lower shelves for easy access and more decorative pieces up high.
 Also its important to think of safety with high, freestanding items and have them secured to the wall.

 Typically, the majority of the furniture in a child’s bedroom is placed against and around the walls.
-This ensures plenty of open floor space allowing for freedom to move, play and use their imagination.
+This ensures plenty of open floor space allowing for freedom to move, playing and use their imagination.